 Alabama fully embraces the Every Student Succeeds Act.
-We believe every student should have the full opportunity to succeed in school and be prepared to succeed in life.
+Alabama's strategic plan, Alabama Achieves, is our strategic plan for a new decade.
+This plans focuses on four priority areas: Academic Growth and Achievement, College, Career, and Workforce Ready, Safe and Supportive Learning Environment, Highly Effective Educators, and Customer-Friendly Services.
+All of our prirorites align with the Every Student Succeeds Act.
+In Alabama, we believe every student should have the full opportunity to succeed in school and be prepared to succeed in life.
 Alabama believes in fairness for all students through program applications and access.
 We believe every student should be prepared to succeed through the guidance of skillful and professional teachers, who are led in their respective schools and school systems by highly skilled and professional school leaders.
 Alabama believes that every level of education, Pre-K-Grade 12, should be a successful stair-step to the next level of student success, be that transitioning from first to second grade or from high school to work or postsecondary/higher education.
 Alabama believes in career development, the joy of learning for students, the thrill and devotion to their careers by teachers and school leaders.
 We believe the Alabama ESSA Plan is a step towards identifying how Alabama can successfully utilize federal dollars with state and local dollars to fit the needs of Alabama's students.
 Alabama supports this plan as it creates opportunities for students and teachers alike in each school's climate in the following critical areas: